 Biological risk management is an ongoing process in which specific biosafety and laboratory biosecurity measures are regularly monitored to ensure they are working as expected.
 The laboratory facility, management practices, and procedures should also be regularly reviewed to ensure that changes have not altered previously defined risks.
 Routine audits should be scheduled and conducted to document effectiveness of the implemented biosafety and laboratory biosecurity measures, to identify areas of noncompliance that need to be documented and corrected, and to identify areas for improvement.
 The process requires that the laboratory verify and document that the control measures implemented (e.g. administrative, operational, engineering, and PPE) effectively mitigate release of and exposure to the targeted biohazards.
-In a simple example: if during a laboratory assessment, the risk of release was defined as theft due to inadequate physical security, and the biosecurity control used was placement of a lock on the storage freezer, the laboratory administration would want to verify that the control implemented, locking the freezer, had mitigated the risk of theft.
+In a simple example: if during a laboratory assessment, the risk of release was defined as theft due to inadequate physical security, and the biosecurity that the control implemented, locking the freezer, had mitigated the risk of theft.
 Assuming the administration found that the freezer key was kept on an accessible hook near the freezer, the risk of theft had not been adequately controlled and a corrective action would be implemented (e.g. additional or alternative choices of biosecurity control measures, such as implementing added policy and procedures managing access to the freezer key).

 It is the responsibility of laboratory managers to continually review and improve the laboratory's effectiveness through the use of documented policy and procedures, training of personnel and verification of competence, self-audit and external audit, where appropriate, corrective and preventive actions, and routine management reviews.
 The cycle of assessing biological risks, implementing control measures, verifying effectiveness, and correcting any weaknesses follows the same pattern used in well-functioning quality management programmes.
-Chapter 1.1.4 Quality management in veterinary testing laboratories provides an overview of the subject; the CEN Workshop Agreement on Laboratory Biological risk Management details the components of a comprehensive biological risk management system (CEN, 2011).
+Chapter 1.1.5 Quality management in veterinary testing laboratories provides an overview of the subject; the CEN Workshop Agreement on Laboratory Biological risk Management details the components of a comprehensive biological risk management system (CEN, 2011).